American Speed Association

 The American Speed Association (ASA) is a sanctioning body of motorsports in the United States formed in 1968.
 The Association was based in Pendleton, Indiana, and later in Daytona Beach, Florida.
 The ASA sanctioned asphalt and dirt tracks in their ASA Member Track program along with racing series in the United States and Canada.
+The ASA currently sanctions the STARS National Tour, the Midwest Tour, the Southern Super Series and all CRA sanctioned series.

 The ASA was most famous for a national touring series which began in 1973 but was discontinued in 2004 due to financial difficulties.
 In 2005, ASA became primarily a short track sanctioning clearinghouse under the leadership of Dennis Huth.